vieduy/zac2022-lyric-alignment/README.md

 ### Acoustic Model

 The acoustic model takes the Mel-spectrogram of the separated vocals as input, and produces the phoneme posteriorgram.

 It consists of a convolutional layer, a residual convolutional block, a fully-connected layer, 3 bidirectional LSTM (Long Short-Term Memory) layers, a final fullyconnected layer, and non-linearities in between.
+Model trained using CTC Loss.

+### Alignment Process

+The alignment process use Viterbi forced alignment.
+This can be computed efficiently via dynamic programming.

+### Problem with datasets

 ```
 pip install -r requirements.txt